4shenafi/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # JavaScript Warm Up

-This repository contains a series of JavaScript scripts designed to help you warm up with basic JavaScript concepts.
+This directory contains a series of JavaScript scripts designed to help you warm up with basic JavaScript concepts.
 Each script addresses a specific task and is stored in the `0x12-javascript-warm_up` directory.
 Below is a brief overview of each task.

 ## Tasks